 Software such as Data Loss Prevention solutions can act as an effective method of enforcement, by setting clear policies that protect and restrict access to sensitive data.
 Levels of access to data can be controlled based on groups and specific users or endpoints.

 5. Creating BYOD policies

 As companies embrace Bring-your-own-device (BYOD) policies that increase productivity and reduce costs, they often ignore their security implications.
 Accessing sensitive information on personal devices means that data is traveling outside the confines of the company network, effectively rendering any security measures taken to protect it moot.

 Big organizations restrict the sort of data that can be transferred outside company devices.
 At the same time, policies marking the level of trust of a device can be applied.
 In this way, employees are given the option of aligning the security of their personal devices to policies used within the company and, if they choose not to apply them, it guarantees that no sensitive data is allowed to be transferred on them.

-As we move forward into the age of data protection by design and by default, smaller and mid-sized companies must follow in the footsteps of larger companies and adopt policies that protect sensitive information from both inside and outside threats or risk losing not only their customers’ trust, but their entire businesses.
+As we move forward into the age of data protection by design and by default, smaller and mid-sized companies must follow in the footsteps of larger companies and adopt security methods to protect data from both inside and outside threats or risk losing not only their customers’ trust but their entire businesses.

 Download our free ebook on

 Data Loss Prevention Best Practices